Simonnop/HelloRepository/README.md

-# This is a private repository of Simonop
+# This is a private repository of Simonop.
 # DO NOT UPLOAD ANY IRRELEVANT FILES HERE!!!